MaddieK19/comp230-pre-production/README.md

 * sit on the characters arm
 * scope out ahead - search for enemies
 * attack weaker enemies
+* catch prey
 * collect items?
+* stretch - how you treat the falcon effects it's behaviour? may not return for awhile if mean, find more items when happy?

 (Need to reseach falconery more)